Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 ChaosSearch Security Data Lake Reference Architecture

-From there, you can use our Chaos Refinery® tool to virtually filter, transform, and query security logs to hunt for APTs or investigate the root cause of a security incident.
-Building your security data lake with ChaosSearch can help you reduce SIEM costs and increase visibility of your enterprise security posture with low management overhead and TCO.
+From there, you can use our Chaos Refinery® tool to virtually filter, transform, and query security logs.
+This tool helps you hunt for APTs or investigate the root cause of a security incident.
+Building your security data lake with ChaosSearch can help you reduce SIEM costs and improve your enterprise security posture.
+That way, you can analyze a high volume of security data, with low management overhead and TCO.

 Ready to learn more?